InteractiveAdvertisingBureau/USPrivacy/CCPA/Data Deletion Request Handling.md

 ### Deletion

 The technical solution detailed in this specification provides the means to signal consumer requests for data deletion.
-Companies supporting the US Privacy Framework will respond to the signals by deleting the consumer's relevant personal data.
+Companies supporting the US Privacy Framework (i.e., service providers) will respond to the signals by deleting the consumer's relevant personal data to the extent required by CCPA.
 The process for deletion depends on the company's technology and operational practices in place. _How_ a vendor deletes a consumer's personal data is out of scope for this specification.

 ### Non-web Environments